 Someone who is ingenuous shows a childlike innocence, trust, and openness.
 One of the things kindergarten teachers value is the chance to work with kids while they're still relatively ingenuous — their open, trusting natures are a joy.

-A near synonym is naive.
-Its opposite is disingenuous, which means "giving a false impression of being honest and sincere."
+Ingenuous is roughly synonymous with naive, and its antonym is disingenuous, which means "giving a false impression of being honest and sincere."
 Don't confuse the word ingenuous with the similarly spelled ingenious, which means "very smart or clever."
-Ingenuous is from Latin ingenuus "having the qualities of people born free, noble, honest, open," ultimately formed from the prefix in- "in" plus gignere "to produce."
+Ingenuous is from Latin ingenuus "having the qualities of people born free, noble, honest, open."